In this article, we’ll learn how to use Crunchbase API to import Crunchbase data to Google Sheets.

-Using Amigo Data, a Google Sheets extension, we can import Crunchbase data to Google Sheets, automate the data import and receive snapshots of the data directly into our inbox or to Slack.
+Using Amigo Data, a data integration and automation tool, we can import Crunchbase data to Google Sheets, automate the data import and receive snapshots of the data directly into our inbox or to Slack.

 - Install the Amigo Data add-on